tbouffard/html-to-pdf-extractor/README.md

 Wrappers and CLI to convert HTML pages to PDF

-- [javascript](./javascript/README.md): a javascript implementation using Playwright
+- [javascript](./javascript/README.md): a JavaScript implementation using Playwright
+- [python](./python/README.md): a Python 3 implementation using Playwright